Redlands, Cremorne: Junior School

 The Junior School campus includes the former Cremorne Girls High School site on Murdoch Street, which it purchased from the Government of New South Wales in 1989.
-This site houses the Preschool, Preparatory and Junior School students.Preperatory students have their classrooms in the Margaret Roberts Building, while Junior Students have classes in the Parks and Peter Cornish Buildings.
+This site houses the Preschool, Preparatory and Junior School students.
+Preparatory students have their classrooms in the Margaret Roberts Building, while Junior Students have classes in the Parks and Peter Cornish Buildings.Along with this, Redlands House Preschool has its own area in the southern area of the school, connected to the Robert Dunnet Hall, the sports and assembly hall.
+Transition Gold or Pre-Kindi is a program for kids enrolled in preschool a year young and it’s located in the Peter Cornish Building.

 The 1960s three-storey building was demolished to make way for the new home for the Margaret Roberts Preparatory School (K–2) and an all purpose sports and assembly hall.
 A playground, oval and courts were built.

+In 2024, Redlands announced a new System where the Junior School was from preschool-year 6.
+In 2025 when this started, Mr Micheal Quatch replaced the then head of prep school Ainslie Breckanridge and acting Junior School head, Ian Holden as their roles merged.

 High Country Campus

 Redlands also owns a separate campus in Jindabyne.

 House system

 Redlands has four houses; Cowper, McDouall, Roseby and Dumolo, denoted by a badge worn on the school's blazer.
 Each is named after a notable family or person linked with the school's history.

 School pride amongst students is most prominent at the school's yearly Swimming Carnival, Cross Country Carnival, Athletics Carnival and performing arts night – Gala Arts.